If you’re finding yourself indoors more often these days, you may be on the hunt for some fun winter crafts and activities to do with the kids.

 - Markers or crayons

-- Polar bear template (enter your email in the form at the end of this post to have the link sent to you)
+- Polar bear template (unlock the free template at the end of the post)

 Directions